Karcharoth/Keys-of-Orthanc/docs/customize.rst

 Showing extra info in subwindows
 ================================

 In addition to the main window, you can create additional windows that have secondary information on them.
-You can access the subwindow menu by using ``=`` then ``w``, where you can choose what to display in which window.
+You can access the subwindow menu by using ``O`` or ``=`` then ``w``, where you can choose what to display in which window.

 You may then need to make the window visible using the "window" menu from the menu bar (if you have one in your version of the game).